Social Icons

 Directed by Eshom Nelms and Ian Nelms

-What is the point of making Santa (Mel Gibson whose name in this movie is Chris) be in cohorts with the government to milk money from its citizen when even that thread is not pulled?
+What’s the point of making Santa (Mel Gibson, whose character in this movie is Chris) collaborate with the government to exploit its citizens when that storyline isn’t even developed?

-The movie introduces us to two pairs of individuals.
-Chris (Santa) and his wife Ruth – and we have on the other side Billy and Jonathan.
-Billy is a young man who is used to always getting his way in life and we see the extent of his spoilt nature.
-Jonathan on the other hand is a hired killer, an adult who is obsessed with hunting Santa, Jonathan got a lump of coal as his Christmas gift.
+The movie introduces us to two sets of characters: Chris (Santa) and his wife, Ruth, and on the other side, Billy and Jonathan.
+Billy is a spoiled kid who’s used to always getting his way, and the movie goes to great lengths to show just how entitled he is.
+Jonathan, on the other hand, is a hired killer and an adult who’s obsessed with hunting Santa because he once received a lump of coal as a Christmas gift.

 Boss Level (2020)